Pooja-Gowda-T/quizzle-website/README.md

-# quiz-website
+# quizzle-website

-This website is a simple quiz , taking the user to attend some simple questions and tell the user what is the score and correct answers.
+This website is mainly of HTML quiz questions .
+The languages used are
+HTML
+CSS
+JAVASCRIPT